christopher-dG/gpymusic/README.md

 ## Colours

-Colour themes are defined in the `[colour]` section of your config file.
+Colour themes are defined in the `colour` section of your config file.
 To enable colour, make sure `enable` is set to `yes` and set the fields to hex colours as desired. `highlight` affects the section headers and 'now playing' output, `content{1|2}` affect the main window, and `background` and `foreground` are self-explanatory.

 Note: Upon exiting the program, your terminal colours will likely be modified.
 Just open a new terminal session and your colours will be back to normal.

+## Device ID

+If you don't know your device ID, run `script/get_dev_id.py` and answer the prompts to generate a list of valid device IDs.

+## Password

+You can choose to leave the password field empty as it is in `config.example`, and you will be prompted for it upon starting the program.
+Otherwise, you can supply it for automatic logins.

+**If you store your password in plain text, be aware the potential consequences.**

 ## 2-Factor Authentication